 This sequence starts 2257 months after the zero-based sequence or 6588 months after the molad day sequence, and its complete molad cycle as given above started from the first molad at Creation, however after Creation it generates molad days that are always one day later than the traditional molad day.

-I would like to thank K.E.V.
+Thanks to K.E.V.
 (Karl) Palmen, developer of the yerm lunar calendar, for his comprehensive assistance with the above yerm and subcycle arithmetic.